bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Using "name" in the inner function, calls to the dansRoll and zoesRoll further down

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+You are rolling Dans dice both times, but the number he rolls will change

 c.
 What is the lexical scope of `newRoll`?

+It's calling the variable inside the same function.

 ### Task 3 - Stretch Goals